maelstrom-research/madshapR/cran-comments.md

 # Latest submission : madshapR 1.0.2

-## Creation of NEWS feed !!

-Addition of `NEWS.md` for the development version use "(development version)".

 ## Bug fixes and improvements

 * Some improvements in the documentation of the package has been made.
 * internal call of libraries (using '::') has been replaced by proper import in the declaration function.
+* Addition of `NEWS.md` for the development version use "(development version)".

+* Another package fabR had many functions (starting with fabR::plot_xxx() and fabR::summary_xxx()) which are now gathered in one and only function madshapR::variable_visualize(). fabR has been proposed and validated to CRAN last week.
+These changes reflect the difference in the contributions for both packages.
+Everyone involved in the package development has been well informed of these changes.

 * get functions in [fabR](https://guifabre.github.io/fabR-documentation/) have
-been changed in its last release. the functions using them as dependancies ( 'check_xxx()') have been updated accordingly.
+been changed in its last release. the functions using them as dependencies ( 'check_xxx()') have been updated accordingly.

 * DEMO files no longer include harmonization files that are now in the package